lblod/ember-rdfa-editor-lblod-plugins/README.md

 You will have 2 anchor points where to put your plugins: `top` for a toolbar, and `aside` for plugin cards.

+## Styling

+Most custom nodespecs defined by plugins define specific CSS classes to allow for them to be styled by a consuming app.
+These can be augmented by adding custom classes when adding nodespecs to the schema, [in the way defined in the ember-rdfa-editor repo](https://github.com/lblod/ember-rdfa-editor#override-node-classes).

 ## article-structure plugin

 Plugin which allows a user to insert different types of structures, like chapters, sections, articles etc.